ilarsf/aarc_lts/course_materials/coach/technical/Technical_Frameworks.md

 ## Integrating the Frameworks in Instruction

-The Kraft's Keys and Black Bear Sequence complement each other, with the Keys providing fundamental principles and the Sequence offering a progression for teaching the complete stroke cycle.
+The Krafts' Keys and Black Bear Sequence complement each other, with the Keys providing fundamental principles and the Sequence offering a progression for teaching the complete stroke cycle.

 ### Effective Integration Strategies: